 |---|---|

-Consider both initial investment and long-term performance when choosing stainless steel pipe fittings.
+Consider both initial investment and failure consequences when choosing stainless steel pipe fittings—especially in warm chloride service where localized corrosion is the dominant mode.

 Real-World Examples and Case Studies